Chrysler New Yorker: 1974–1978

-The 1978 New Yorker Brougham was available in 2-door and 4-door hardtop body styles.
+The 1978 New Yorker Brougham was available in two-door and four-door hardtop body styles.
 Both were the last U.S.-built true pillarless hardtop models with frameless door glass and fully opening windows.
-An optional "St. Regis" package included a partial "formal" padded vinyl roof that included a fixed B-pillar and opera window.
-This was also the final year a 2-door New Yorker was offered.
+An optional "St. Regis" package included a partial "formal" padded vinyl roof that had a fixed B-pillar and opera window.
+This was also the final year a two-door New Yorker was offered.
 Appearance changes were limited to a new segmented grill design, dual accent tape strips on the lower body sides, new rear deck stripes, and bright accents on the taillamps.
 The 400 CID V8 engine (360 CID in California and high altitude regions) became the standard engine, with the 440 CID optional.
-The last year of the C-body New Yorker Broughams saw engineering changes that included a revised windshield wiper linkage bushing, redesigned front and rear plastic fender extensions for the bumpers, and thinner glass.
+The last year of the C-body New Yorker Broughams saw engineering changes, including a revised windshield wiper linkage bushing, redesigned front and rear plastic fender extensions for the bumpers, and thinner glass.